popdemtech/smartsite/walkthrough/2_Basics/4_1_add_auth.md

 app.use(auth(config));
 ```

-Next, the snippet provides an example route that utilizes the `isAuthenticated` helper method provided by the `auth` middleware. `my-app` already has a `/` route, so if you intend to keep the example route, rename its path to avoid pathname conflicts.
+Next, the snippet provides an example route that utilizes the `isAuthenticated` helper method provided by the `auth` middleware. `smartsite` already has a `/` route, so if you intend to keep the example route, rename its path to avoid pathname conflicts.

 <div class="filename">index.js</div>